 More so than booking lectures, it’s one of the best ways to reach large audiences and catch the attention of many potential clients around the world at the same time.
 Think about maintaining a blog on your website to publish frequent updates and also use Instagram and Twitter to boost your online presence.
-Instagram especially is quick and visual, so architects can “seduce” clients with beautiful images that relate to their design aesthetic without having to spend so much time; the ROI (Return on Investment) on that is better than on any other platform, because it reaches so many people without much effort.
+Instagram especially is quick and visual, so architects can “seduce” clients with beautiful images.
+Especially when that relates to their design aesthetic without having to spend so much time.
+The ROI (Return on Investment) on that is better than on any other platform.
+Because it reaches so many people without much effort.
 With Twitter, you can retweet articles about your firm, drive people to your blog, or post updates and images as well.

 #9 – Network with colleagues

 Other firms and industry professionals are great resources for staying on top of trends and new developments.
 Rather than considering other firms as competition, consider them as potential partners on future projects; the combined, complementary expertise from each firm can only help to strengthen a business proposal.
-Additionally, keeping good relations with other firms may also lead to information about new projects that you might not have known about before.
+Additionally, keeping good relations with other firms may also lead to information.
+For example, about new projects that you might not have known about before.

 Generating new business opportunities involves both marketing and communications, but most of all it involves nurturing relationships.
 As long as you can continue networking effectively and keep your contacts talking about you, then your firm will most likely pop up during conversations about new projects.
 And as long as your name continues to pop up, and you proactively pursue new information, the more likely it is that you will be included in shortlists and be receiving direct commissions.

 What other effective business development strategies for architects would you recommend?